emmanueluche/dune_imperium_uprising_4/Manual.md

 ## CHOAM MODULE (Page 16)

-_DUNE: IMPERIUM — UPRISING_ comes with a mini-expansion called the CHOAM Module.
+DUNE: IMPERIUM — UPRISING comes with a mini-expansion called the CHOAM Module.
 We recommend that you play without it at least once to familiarize yourself with the game.
 When you feel comfortable, you can add the CHOAM Module for more strategic depth.

 ### SETUP (Page 16)

 Add or modify the following steps of your setup:

-**A3.** Shuffle the 20 contracts face down, then ﬂip two of them face up and place them on the marked spaces on the board beneath the Landsraad Council.
+- A3.
+Shuffle the 20 contracts face down, then ﬂip two of them face up and place them on the marked spaces on the board beneath the Landsraad Council.
 Place the remaining 18 face down in the bank.

-**C1.** Shuffle the four additional Intrigue cards into your Intrigue Deck.
+- C1.
+Shuffle the four additional Intrigue cards into your Intrigue Deck.

-**C2.** Shuffl e the four additional Imperium cards into your Imperium Deck.
+- C2.
+Shuffle the four additional Imperium cards into your Imperium Deck.

-**D.** A player has the option to choose Shaddam Corrino IV as their Leader.
+- D. A player has the option to choose Shaddam Corrino IV as their Leader.
 (Though this is not required.)

 ### TAKING CONTRACTS (Page 16)

 When playing without the CHOAM Module, the contract icon means that you simply gain 2 Solari, as indicated on the board.
 But when playing with the CHOAM Module, this icon means that you take one of the two face-up contracts on the board and place it in your supply.
 When you take one, replace it with another contract from the bank, ﬂipped face up.
 (If all contracts have been taken by players, the icon reverts to giving you 2 Solari.)

+> The icon is like a rectangular frame that has has a black circle bordered with an orange-colored ring.

 ### COMPLETING CONTRACTS (Page 16)